1934 West Coast waterfront strike: Aftermath

 While some of the most powerful people in San Francisco considered the strike's denouement to be a victory for the employers, many longshoremen and seamen did not.
 Spontaneous strikes over grievances and workplace conditions broke out as strikers returned to their jobs, with longshoremen and teamsters supporting their demands.
 Employers conceded many of these battles, giving workers even more confidence in demanding that employers lighten unbearably heavy loads.
 Longshoremen also began dictating other terms, fining members who worked more than the ceiling of 120 hours per month, filing charges against a gang boss for "slandering colored brothers" and forcing employers to fire strikebreakers.
 Other unions went further: the Marine Firemen proposed to punish any member who bought a Hearst newspaper.

 The arbitration award issued on October 12, 1934, cemented the ILA's power.
 While the award put the operation of the hall in the hands of a committee of union and employer representatives, the union was given the power to select the dispatcher.
 Since longshoremen were prepared to walk out if an employer did not hire a worker dispatched from the hall, the ILA soon controlled hiring on the docks.
 The employers complained that the union wanted to "sovietize" the waterfront.
 Workers complained that the employers were exploiting them for cheap labor and forcing them to work in unsafe conditions without reasonable safety measures.

 The union soon utilized the "quickie strike" tactic to force many concessions from employers such as safer working conditions and better pay.
 Similarly, even though an arbitrator held that the 1935 Agreement prohibited sympathy strikes, the union's members nonetheless refused to cross other unions' picket lines.
 Longshoremen also refused to handle "hot cargo" destined for non-union warehouses that the union was attempting to organize.
 The ISU acquired similar authority over hiring, despite the philosophical objection of the union's own officers to hiring halls.
 The ISU used this power to drive strikebreakers out of the industry.

-The rift between the seamen's and longshoremen's unions deepened and became more complex in the succeeding years, as Bridges continually fought with the Sailors' Union of the Pacific over labor and political issues.
+The rift between the seamen's and longshoremen's unions deepened and became more complex in the succeeding years, as Bridges continually fought with the Sailors' Union of the Pacific over labor and political issues, many of which came to the forefront in the 1936 Pacific Coast Maritime Strike two years later.
 The West Coast district of the ILA broke off from the International in 1937 to form the International Longshoremen's Union, later renamed the International Longshoremen's and Warehousemen's Union after the union's "march inland" to organize warehouse workers, then renamed the International Longshore and Warehouse Union (ILWU) in recognition of the number of women members.